coricsdev/vue-project/README.md

 ## Conclusion

 This app provides a simple and easy-to-use way for users to view and load blog posts from a WordPress site.
 With its clear and concise interface and helpful features, it's a great tool for anyone looking to access blog content from their WordPress site.

+## Example

+Link for the deployed vuejs: https://coricsdev.github.io/vue-project/ Link where the VueJS fetching the WordPress posts: https://sandbox-one.dadizrico.com/